Category: Archive of Australian Alternative Comics

 1999 event: Outsider meetings.
 (Photo by Louise Graber)

-On Sunday 27th September 1998, I drove from Sydney to Newcastle to attend the two sessions devoted to the discussion of comics at the inaugural National Young Writers’ Festival.
+On Sunday 27th September 1998, I drove from Sydney to Newcastle…to attend the two sessions devoted to the discussion of comics at the inaugural National Young Writers’ Festival.
 Accompanying me were three active members of the Sydney ‘small press’: Stuart Stratu, Anton Emdin and Ross Tesoriero.
-With there having been all too few formal attempts to discuss and promote ‘small press’ activity we were impressed with the novelty of the event, its inclusion in a writers’ festival and with the fact that it was actually taking place, if a little curious as to why the organisers had by-passed Sydney and only invited Melbourne and Canberra based creators.
-Nevertheless we were enthused enough to make the trip as it offered a rare opportunity to meet with colleagues from interstate, many of whom, although familiar with their work, we had never met.
+As there had been no formal attempts to discuss and promote ‘small press’ activity we were impressed with their inclusion in the event.
+As to its presence in a writers’ festival, there was some uncertainty as comics also has its drawing side.
+We were also a little curious…as to why the organisers had by-passed Sydney and only invited Melbourne and Canberra based creators!
+Nevertheless we were curious enough to make the trip.
+It offered an opportunity to meet with colleagues from interstate.
+Although familiar with their work, we had never met many of them.

 1999 event: Tim Danko, Stuart Stratu, Q-Ray and Kieran Mangan.
 (Photo by Louise Graber)